Blog

 · Creating clear book navigation hierarchies (Table of Contents).

-· A lack of understanding/writing effective ALT TXT and extended descriptions.
+· Writing effective alt-text and extended descriptions.

 · Limited resources.